boardgameio/boardgame.io/docs/documentation/api/Client.md

 11. `playerID`: The player ID associated with the client.

-12. `gameMetadata`: An object containing the players that have joined the game from a [room](/api/Lobby.md).
+12. `matchMetadata`: An object containing the players that have joined the game from a [room](/api/Lobby.md).

     Example: